zmdominguez/zmdominguez.github.io/_posts/2019-07-01-debug-options-info.md

 ### Environment Switcher

 We have a few different environments that the apps can use.
-Having a switcher built into the build means we can easily test our app's behaviour on any of the available environments.
+Having a switcher built into the app means we can easily test our app's behaviour on any of the available environments.

 <center>
     <a href="https://imgur.com/HvK6quk"><img src="https://i.imgur.com/HvK6quk.png" title="source: imgur.com" /></a><br/>